By Christine Wheeler, MA

 After a traumatic hip injury, Jeremy (whose name has been changed to protect privacy) had a very limited range of motion in his hips.

-He was a golfer on the Nationwide Tour and was getting ready for
+He was a golfer on the Nationwide Tour and was getting ready for Qualifying School, but his tight hip flexors were literally throwing him off his game.

 In order to rotate fully into his back swing he had to lift his left foot off the ground, leaving his balance unstable.
 His hip rotation measured at 20 degrees and his golf pro was concerned about his ability to perform at professional levels.